Committees

 Hon.
 Phyllis Flug, New York State Supreme Court, Queens County

 Hon.
-Patricia Hurst, Rhode Island Superior Court
+Patricia Hurst, Rhode Island Superior Court, Retired

 Hon.
 Miki McGovern, Iowa Division of Workers' Compensation